 This study, led by the Internal Displacement Monitoring Center (IDMC) on behalf of the Advisory Group of Civil Society Organizations, assesses the state of knowledge on displacement related to slow-onset events and processes, recognizing that human mobility in this context is difficult both to characterize and to plan for.
-The effects of slow-onset events likely interact with other risk factors, including resilience, violence, and rapid-onset events and are therefore, usually not the dominant input.
+The effects of slow-onset events likely interact with other risk factors, including resilience, violence, and rapidonset events and are therefore, usually not the dominant input.
 Slow-onset events are best understood as a factor to be considered in displacement, rather than its own category.
-There are four major ways in which slow-onset events may contribute to increased displacement risks: i) they may contribute to decreased ecosystem services, in particular, provisioning services; ii) they may turn into a disaster when prompted by a rapid-onset event; iii) they may erode a community/ecosystem's capacity to withstand the impacts of slow- and rapid-onset events and potentially trigger a cascade of hazards; iv) slow-onset events often act as a threat multiplier for other factors of crisis.
-Many gaps remain in furthering understanding of slow-onset event does not necessarily represent a failure of adaptation policies but may be an adaptation strategy.
+There are four major ways in which slow-onset events may contribute to increased displacement risks: i) they may contribute to decreased ecosystem services, in particular, provisioning services; ii) they may turn into a disaster when prompted by a rapid-onset event; iii) they may erode a community/ecosystem's capacity to withstand the impacts of slowand rapid-onset events and potentially trigger a cascade of hazards; iv) slow-onset events often act as a threat multiplier for other factors of crisis.
+Many gaps remain in furthering understanding of slow-onset events and processes.
+There is evidence that indicates that human mobility in the context of a slow-onset event does not necessarily represent a failure of adaptation policies but may be an adaptation strategy.
 Furthermore, least developed countries (LDCs) and others vulnerable to slow-onset hazards need the support of the international community to strengthen their research capacities and ensure that research agendas are driven by national needs and priorities.